« August 2005 | Main | October 2005 »

 Wedding Photos

 I finally got around to sorting out some of my wedding photos!
-You can see them and share in our joy by checking out my Flickr Photostream.
+You can see them and share in our joy by checking out this Flickr slideshow.
 I wish I had more photos of that wonderful day, but very few people have sent me the photos they took (hint, hint!!).

 I've had this Flickr account for about a year now and only four people had left comments after viewing my photos.
 Imagine my surprise when, only one minute after uploading it, someone left a new comment beside a certain photo of my sister Rebecca.
 I hope this is a new trend (the comment thing, not the Rebecca thing).